-When your sink, shower, or toilet clogs, reaching for a drain cleaner is often the quickest solution.
-But have you ever wondered about the science behind it?
-Specifically, how much pH does drain cleaner have, and how does this affect its performance?
-Understanding the pH value of drain cleaner is crucial not just for clearing blockages but also for protecting your plumbing system and ensuring safe use.
+Often the fastest fix when your sink, shower, or toilet clogs is for a drain cleaner.
+Have you ever, however, given any thought to the science underlying it?
+More especially, how much pH does drain cleaner have, and how does this effect its performance?
+Not only can knowing the pH value of drain cleaner help to eliminate obstructions, but it also guarantees safe use and protects your plumbing system.

-In this article, we will explore the pH levels of drain cleaners, the differences between acidic and alkaline cleaners, and how this knowledge can guide you in selecting the best option for your needs.
+The pH values of drain cleaners, the variations between acidic and alkaline cleansers, and how this information might help you choose the best one for your requirements will all be discussed in this article.

-The pH scale ranges from 0 to 14, with 7 being neutral.
-Anything below 7 is acidic, while anything above 7 is alkaline or basic.
-The pH level of drain cleaner depends on its type:
+The pH spectrum runs from 0 to 14; 7 is neutral.
+Anything less than 7 is acidic; anything more than 7 is alkaline or basic.
+The type of drain cleaner determines its pH level:

 - Alkaline Drain Cleaners: